sainimu78/NiflectSamplePropertyEditor/Doc/English/README.md

 **NiflectSamplePropertyEditor** is a demonstration of dynamic reflection in C++, showcasing how to automatically bind data types to UI editing controls.
 This enables:

-- Editing objects from modules at runtime (e.g., from shared libraries/DLLs)
+- Editing objects from modules at runtime (e.g., objects from shared libraries/DLLs)
 - Zero header dependencies between property controls and reflected types

 **Niflect** is a native-style C++ reflection framework that: